 Old-Hat Founder on a 2nd Raise

-Ok, if you’ve already raised money, you’ve likely put together a pitch deck before.
+Ok, if you’ve already raised money, you’ve likely put together a startup pitch deck before.
 You also may have had a mentor or investor give you feedback/advice on revamping and updating it.
 If you’re looking to raise again, you’ll definitely need to do this.
 But you already know that, this isn’t your first rodeo.
 Even if last time you didn’t know what the hell you were doing!
 It’s time to perfect your pitch, chock full of appendix slides covering the #s behind the success you’ve seen.

 What am I Preparing For?
 What is a Pitch Deck Used For Anyway?